amykatherines/stock-analysis/README.md

 ## Summary

 Refactoring code is an important step in the development process.
 Many times, when writing code to solve a problem, solving the problem is the top priority.
 Knowing how to make the code run efficiently and at scale is not always evident before the problem is solved.
 Having a refactor step in a development process is a great way to fix performance issues before they get into a production environment.
-The disadvantages to refactoring code is that there can be bugs introduced during this step and it prolongs the development life-cycle.
+The disadvantages to refactoring code is that there can be bugs introduced during this step and it prolongs the development lifecycle.

 For this particular exercise, the pros far outweighed the cons of a refactoring step.
 The dataset was known and could be tested so bugs could be rooted out.
 The performance of the code could be measured so the goal of reducing processing time could be tested.
 Overall, this development project benefited from spending the time to refactor the macro.